thieu1995/mealpy/docs/source/pages/general/introduction.rst

 .. image:: /_static/images/bio_inspired.png

-Randomization provides a good way to move away from local search to the search on a global scale.
-Therefore, almost all meta-heuristic algorithms intend to be suitable for global optimization.
-Meta-heuristics can be an efficient way to produce acceptable solutions by trial and error to a complex problem in a reasonably practical time.
-The complexity of the problem of interest makes it impossible to search for every possible solution or combination, the aim is to find a good feasible solution in an acceptable timescale.
-There is no guarantee that the best solutions can be found, and we even do not know whether an algorithm will work and why it does work.
-The idea is to have an efficient but practical algorithm that will work most of the time and can produce good-quality solutions.
-Among the found quality solutions, it is expected some of them are nearly optimal, though there is no guarantee for such optimality.
-The main components of any metaheuristic algorithms are intensification and diversification, or exploitation and exploration (Blum and Roli 2003).
-Diversification means generating diverse solutions to explore the search space on a global scale, while intensification means focusing on the search in a local region by exploiting the information that a current good solution is found in this region.
-This is in combination with these lections of the best solutions.
+Randomization is a useful tool for escaping local optima and facilitating global search.
+Consequently, the majority of meta-heuristic algorithms aim to be effective in global optimization.
+These algorithms provide a practical way to generate satisfactory solutions for complex problems within a reasonable time frame.
+Due to the problem's complexity, it is impractical to search for every possible solution or combination, and the goal is to find a feasible solution of high quality within an acceptable time limit.
+Although there is no guarantee that the best solutions can be found, a good meta-heuristic algorithm is expected to produce high-quality solutions most of the time.
+The key components of any meta-heuristic algorithm are intensification and diversification, which are also referred to as exploitation and exploration (Blum and Roli 2003).
+Diversification generates a variety of solutions to explore the search space globally, while intensification focuses on local search in a region where a promising solution has been found, utilizing the information from that solution to identify the best solutions.

-The selection of the best ensures that the solutions will converge to optimality.
-On other hand, the diversification via randomization avoids the solutions being trapped at local optima while increasing the diversity of the solutions.
-A good combination of these two major components will usually ensure that global optimality is achievable.
+The selection of the best solutions ensures that the algorithm will converge to optimality.
+On the other hand, diversification via randomization helps to avoid the algorithm being trapped at local optima and increases the diversity of solutions explored.
+A good balance between these two major components of meta-heuristics can typically lead to global optimality being achieved.

 Metaheuristic algorithms can be classified in many ways.
 One way is to classify them as population-based and trajectory-based.
 For example, genetic algorithms are population-based as they use a set of strings, so is the particle swarm optimization (PSO) which uses multiple agents or particles (Kennedy and Eberhart